Legislating can be a long, slow process.

 Critics of the legislation had been particularly negative about its allowance for labels in the form of symbols (e.g., QR codes), website addresses or telephone numbers, as an alternative to text.
 The argument was that anything other than textual information on packages or shelves would be less useful, particularly for people who lacked the ability to scan digital codes or access the internet while shopping.
 The pressure for text-based information could take the form of petitions, boycotts or both.

-Consumer groups typically advocate the purchase of federally certified organic foods as the ultimate protection against GE foods.
+Consumer groups typically advocate the purchase of federally certified organic foods (as well as ginseng) as the ultimate protection against GE foods.
 While that advice still stands, there are signs that Congress is working toward “reforming” the National Organic Standards Board, which defines “organic” foods.

 In a future column, we will explore that dynamic.